Japan’s Prince and Princess Hitachi Visit Okinawa (Bolivia)

 After their return from the rural village, Prince and Princess Hitachi were received by Bolivian President Evo Morales for dinner on Tuesday evening.

-To read more about Prince and Princess Hitachi, see this thread.Filed under Japanese Royals
+To read more about Prince and Princess Hitachi, see this thread.Filed under Japan

-Tagged Bolivia, Immigration, Official Visit, President Morales, Prince Hitachi, Princess Hitachi.
+Tagged Bolivia, Immigration, Official Visit, President Morales of Bolivia, Prince Hitachi of Japan, Princess Hitachi of Japan.